Talk to sales Webinar Contact Login English

 • Traditional paper menus: an à la carte and a table d’hote menu are two examples of everyday paper menus most restaurants offer.
 They’re easy to read, are at hand, and are often the same year-round.

-• Digital Menu: digital menus are often found in fast food restaurants or franchises, have an easy menu setup process, and are often created with the help of a digital menu builder.
+• Digital Menu: digital menus for restaurants are often found in fast food restaurants or franchises, have an easy menu setup process, and are often created with the help of a digital menu builder.
 Digital menus are also usually available on a restaurant’s website or digital displays, making ordering quick and easy for clients.

 • QR Code Menu: this type of menu is usually available at each table and requires diners to scan the QR code menu to place their food orders.
 This option makes it convenient for both staff and clients, as there’s no need for paper menus, and clients can order directly from their phones once they’ve scanned the code.